LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 Because driving is really just a general action we don't/shouldn't have specific methods in the `Person` class that instructs them how to drive, instead we should just have a method/action that takes in a parameter requiring something that is drivable.

-We accomoplish this by creating an interface named `IDrive`.
+We accomplish this by creating an interface named `IDrive`.
 This specific interface will include methods such as `Start()`, `Brake()`, `Stop()` etc...
-We will require any class that implements `IDrive` to incldue this functionality so that when a Person wants to drive a car, they can just call the Car.Start() method to start the automobile.
+We will require any class that implements `IDrive` to include this functionality so that when a Person wants to drive a car, they can just call the Car.Start() method to start the automobile.
 The person no longer has to guess if the automobile they are trying to drive has the correct functionality.
 It can be assumed that it has exactly what it needs to because of the obligation and contract that interfaces have with the classes they are implemented into.

-The alternative to this is to force the person have a specific DriveCar method that takes in (Car Car), which means if we have a boat that is drivabe, we would have to create another method that is called DriveBoat that takes in a (Boat boat).
+The alternative to this is to force the person have a specific DriveCar method that takes in (Car Car), which means if we have a boat that is drivable, we would have to create another method that is called DriveBoat that takes in a (Boat boat).